GE Short Circuit in Heating or Control Circuit

 Possible Causes

-Shorted surface element, Pinched or bare wiring touching chassis, Shorted control board, Damaged terminal block
+Shorted surface element, Pinched or bare wiring touching the chassis, Shorted control board, Damaged terminal block

 How to Fix / Troubleshooting

 Safety: Do not repeatedly reset a tripping breaker.
-Turn off power and leave it off until the fault is found.
-High risk of shock and fire.
+Turn off the power and leave it off until the fault is found.
+There is a high risk of shock and fire.

-• Visual inspection: Remove rear and bottom panels to inspect wiring, elements, and terminal block for burn marks or melted insulation.
+• Visual inspection: Remove the rear and bottom panels to inspect the wiring, elements, and terminal block for burn marks or melted insulation.

 • Isolate element: Disconnect suspected elements (one at a time) and restore power briefly to see if the breaker holds.
 Replace any element that causes tripping when connected.